Counting The Carbon Impact Of Wooden Windows & Doors

 The British Wood Working Federation (BWF) have partnered with the BRE to be the first to use LINA tool.
-An online life cycle assessment tool (LCA) capable of calculating the environmental impact of a product and then presenting the findings in the form of an Environmental Product declaration or EPD.
+An online life cycle assessment tool (LCA) is capable of calculating the environmental impact of a product and then presenting the findings in the form of an Environmental Product Declaration or EPD.

 Beatrix Richards, head of corporate stewardship (sustainable commodities) at WWF-UK speaking at the Ecobuild said;

-“Tools exist to help architects, builders, suppliers and consumers to understand the true, full costs, from sourcing, manufacturing, transportation, life time use and disposal, so that decisions can be made on the best possible information.
+“Tools exist to help architects, builders, suppliers and consumers to understand the true, full costs, from sourcing, manufacturing, transportation, lifetime use and disposal, so that decisions can be made on the best possible information.
 Life cycle assessments are one such way of capturing this information and WWF welcomes the British Woodworking Federation’s lead in adopting this approach.”

 Look out for more in the coming months.